jhammerberg/Faygo/README.md

 ### Why are my buttons not working?
 Make sure that you have started the event listener, either with `faygo.run()` or `faygo.run(main)` where `main` is the name of your program's main looping function.

+### Why are my circles look like squares?
+The code used to draw circles breaks down at small radiuses, try using `gui:drawRectRound()` instead.

 ### Why is it called Faygo?
 Because I needed to name the folder something so I looked around my room and saw a bottle of Faygo :)